algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 # Priorities

-1. Correctness of algorithm � no half-full tanks, no illegal transfers.
+1. Correctness of algorithm - no half-full tanks, no illegal transfers.
-2. Reasonable performance at scale (doesn�t take hours to run).
+2. Reasonable performance at scale (doesn't take hours to run).

 # Technical Architecture